kaapana/kaapana/docs/source/development_guide/processing_dev_guide.rst

 .. literalinclude:: ../../../templates_and_examples/examples/processing-pipelines/example/processing-containers/extract-study-id/files/extract_study_id.py

 We just store the python file in the root directory of the docker container, e.g. as ``/extract_study_id.py``.
+After we are finished we terminate the dev server in the "pending applications" tab of Kaapana, with the "finish manual interaction" button.

 .. _push-the-algorithm-to-the-repository: